aprotyas/aprotyas.github.io/_posts/2021-12-06-cpp-nonnegative-integral.md

 {% include toc %}

 In this article, I'll summarize my first experience playing with type traits in C++.

 Note that as my first experience, I've decided not to dig too deep into cv-qualifications, being able to modify references of my wrapper, and all the sugar you'd get with a real wrapper.

 What I have done is write a skeleton of an observer that shows me enough about templates and type traits for it to be a meaningful exercise -- and I hope this simple example helps someone else grasp this concept too!

 ## Awkward interfaces

 Have you ever come across an interface that does a lazy job at constraining its inputs?
 Tell me, why does this API - with the comment, of course - exist?
+Would it be so hard to make `bar` an unsigned integer?
+*Actually, there are valid - but sparse - reasons to do so, but let me be dramatic.*

 ~~~ cpp
 /* argument must be non-zero */
 void foo(int64_t bar);
 ~~~

-After many ways to rationalize this, I just swallowed the better pill and decided to materialize the non-negativity comment!
+After many ways to rationalize this, I just swallowed the bitter pill and decided to materialize the non-negativity comment!
 With that, we come to today's goal: **greedy non-negativity invariance enforcement for signed integral types**.

 ## Welcome type traits

-Type traits is a ~fantastic rabbit-hole~ templated interface that lets you express ideas/constraints around types, and even modify the properties of types, all in compile time!
+Type traits is a ~~fantastic rabbit-hole~~ templated interface that lets you express ideas/constraints around types, and even modify the properties of types, all in compile time!
 These templates are defined in the [`<type_traits>`](https://en.cppreference.com/w/cpp/header/type_traits) header.

 A particularly useful metafunction in that header is [`std::enable_if`](https://en.cppreference.com/w/cpp/types/enable_if).
 Think of it as a compile-time switch for templates.
-This switch lets us tap into an idiomatic C++ rule - "Substitution Failure Is Not An Error"[(SFINAE)](http://en.wikipedia.org/wiki/Substitution_failure_is_not_an_error).
+This switch lets us tap into an idiomatic C++ rule - "Substitution Failure Is Not An Error" [(SFINAE)](http://en.wikipedia.org/wiki/Substitution_failure_is_not_an_error).
 Explaining SFINAE would take 5 of these blog posts, so the wiki redirection will have to do for now.
 `std::enable_if` lets us define a `typedef` to a given type if its template argument evaluates to a logically true value.
 In other words, if we specify constraints as part of `std::enable_if`'s template arguments, we will cause substitution failures (hence omitting a template instantiation) if said constraints are not satisfied.
 Now, about constraints...